who-knows-inc/whoknows_variations/README.md

-# Whoknows Variations - Continuous Deployment
+# Whoknows Variations - Security Testing

-This tutorial focuses on how to perform various securits test on the WhoKnows project with GitHub Actions.
+This tutorial focuses on how to perform various security tests on the WhoKnows project with GitHub Actions.

 ---